CLSherrod/clsherrod.github.io/_pages/fiction/fiction.md

 author_profile: true
 excerpt: "Short fiction by Christopher Sherrod—stories about memory, mystery, place, and the strange edges of life."
 description: "Short fiction by Christopher Sherrod, including stories rooted in memory, mystery, place, meaning, and the strange edges of life."
-tagline: The speculative fiction by Christopher Sherrod
+tagline: The speculative fiction of Christopher Sherrod
 teaser: /assets/images/headers/fiction.webp
 breadcrumbs: true
 breadcrumb_parent_title: Work